-So next time you are craving take out food, then you have to make this super simple 20-minute sticky tofu.
-The meaty tofu is nicely breaded, roasted to crispy, then smothered in a sweet, sticky and very savory sauce that coats the tofu so perfectly.
-I love it over noodles or rice, but it is also amazing to use in a banh mi style Asian sandwich.
-Hope you enjoy!
+Next time you are craving take out food, then you have to make this super simple 20-minute sticky tofu.
+The meaty tofu is nicely breaded, roasted to crispy, then smothered in a sweet and savory sticky sauce that coats the tofu so perfectly.
+I love it over noodles or fried rice, but it is also amazing to use in sandwiches or to make tofu buddha bowls.

 - Versatile.
 This recipe gives you a healthy protein that you can use in so many ways (bowls, sandwiches, in noodles or as a satisfying main protein to eat straight from the pan!).